Ontario and Canada Legal Rights Explained

 - 65 years old and not eligible for an OAS pension;

-- woman between 60 and 65 years of age single due to being unmarried, divorce, desertion, five year or more separation, death of spouse, or spouse being institutionalized for six months or more
+- woman between 60 and 65 years of age single due to being unmarried, divorced, desertion, five year or more separation, death of spouse, or spouse being institutionalized for six months or more.

-• was (but has since separated) a spouse of the above "grand-parented" FBA recipients, and were similarly eligible for ODSP in their own right but only classed as dependent spouses for purposes of the then-spousal benefit unit;
+• was (but has since separated) a spouse of a "grand-parented" FBA recipient, and were similarly eligible for ODSP in their own right but only classed as dependent spouses for purposes of the then-spousal benefit unit;

 • is a person receiving CPP Disability benefits, and for three months after the termination of such benefits.